 It was time for a change.
 Our homeowner wanted something that was quiet, efficient, cost less than the window units and is easy to maintain.
 This, basically, is the opposite of the window units she’d had for years.

-Our homeowner called NETR after reading our outstanding reviews.
-And, she saw that we are the number-one Elite Diamond Dealer for Mitsubishi products.
+Our homeowner called N.E.T.R., Inc. after reading our outstanding reviews.
+And, she saw that we are the #1 Elite Diamond Dealer for Mitsubishi Electric products.
 Sure enough, we designed a ductless cooling system that met all her requirements.

 Problem: A ranch home never had central air conditioning.
 The homeowner used window air conditioners.